 Cancel Life Insurance Policies with a Cash Value Over $1,500

 Since life insurance policies with a cash value of $1,500 or less are exempt, it makes sense to cancel insurance policies that have a cash value over $1,500.
 Another option is to decrease the cash value to $1,500 or less.
 When one cancels their policy or decreases the cash value of the policy, the extra cash value goes to the policyholder, and must be spent.
 One way to do so is to purchase an irrevocable funeral trust with the funds.

-Example 1 - Billy is a single, elderly resident of Illinois who requires long-term Medicaid care in his home.
-The asset limit is set at $2,000, and he has a total of $10,000 in liquid assets, meaning assets that can be converted into cash.
-This puts him at $8,000 over the Medicaid asset limit for IL, which means he must spend the excess $8,000 in order to qualify for Medicaid.
+Example 1 – Billy is a single, elderly resident of Arkansas who requires long-term Medicaid care in his home.
+The asset limit is set at $2,000 in 2024, and he has a total of $10,000 in liquid assets, meaning assets that can be converted into cash.
+This puts him at $8,000 over the Medicaid asset limit for Arkansas, which means he must spend the excess $8,000 in order to qualify for Medicaid.
 He buys a new pair of hearing aids for $3,000, fixes the leaks in his roof for $2,500, and uses the remaining $2,500 to pay off credit card debt.
 Therefore, he has “spent-down” the excess $8,000 in assets and is eligible for Medicaid.

-While one may think to request assistance from their local Area Agency on Aging (AAA) office, this is not a good option, as they cannot offer advice on how to gain Medicaid eligibility.
-For this type of assistance, one needs to turn to a private sector, such as a professional Medicaid planner.
+While one may think to request assistance from their local Area Agency on Aging (AAA) office, this is not a good option.
+They cannot offer advice on how to gain Medicaid eligibility.
+For this type of assistance, one needs to turn to the private sector, such as a professional Medicaid planner.
 Individuals in this profession have practical experience in asset spend-down and can assist you and / or your loved ones in appropriately spending down assets in order to qualify for Medicaid.
-Learn more here.